 Domestic flights are the fastest way to travel around the country, but they aren’t the friendliest option for budget travelers.
 Vienna has a couple of different domestic flights offered by different airline companies.
 While the price of tickets can be extremely low on the site, travelers should remember that bags will typically carry extra costs.

-Most bags will cost about $50 US dollars to take with you, on each leg of your flight.
-Domestic flights can be as low as $15 US dollars if you take the time to search for bargains and make your reservations further in advance of your intended travel date.
+Most bags will charge a fee to take with you, on each leg of your flight.
+Take the time to search for bargains and make your reservations further in advance of your intended travel date.

 Trains are another form of travel, which are efficient and, for the most part, affordable.
-The tracks run rather extensively throughout most of Austria and you should expect to pay no more than $50 US dollars for a one-way ticket.
-Similar to flights, booking a train ticket in advance can lower the cost and some tickets may be priced as low as $20 US dollars.
+The tracks run rather extensively throughout most of Austria.
+Similar to flights, booking a train ticket in advance can lower the cost.

 For travelers on a budget and with more time, buses are a great way to explore more of Austria.
-Flixbus is the most popular company that services Austria and tickets can be purchased for about $15 US dollars for shorter rides.
-However, longer bus rides will cost more and you could spend up to $50 US dollars for a ticket.
+Flixbus is the most popular company that services Austria and tickets can be purchased for shorter rides.
+However, longer bus rides will cost more.

 When you aren’t looking to travel far, local transportation is a great way to explore the city.
-Most single-ride tickets will cost less than $5 US dollars, but in some cities, they offer special 24 or 72-hour passes.
-In Vienna, a 24-hour pass costs about $15 US dollars and for 72 hours, you will spend about $25 US dollars for unlimited rides.
+Single-ride tickets are available, but in some cities, they offer special 24 or 72-hour passes.

 Top Cities to Visit

 Of course, most travelers know Austria for its capital, Vienna, but there are many more cities to explore too.
-Visitors can hop around the country and see everything that Austria has to offer.
-With dozens of beautiful places, these are the top destinations in Austria.
+Visitors can hop around the country and see everything that the country has to offer.
+With dozens of beautiful places, these are the top Austrian destinations.

 Most famous for its numerous palaces, Vienna is Austria’s most visited city and biggest tourist hotspot.
 The capital provides plenty of entertainment and you can take tours of the Imperial Hofburg Palace, Schönbrunn Palace, and Belvedere Palace.